How Do I Find Peace? What Judaism, Christianity, and Islam Teach

 FAQs

-Does the Bible say to seek peace actively or wait for it?
+Does the Bible say to actively pursue peace or just wait for it?

-Can I find peace even in difficult circumstances, according to these traditions?
+Can you find peace even in difficult circumstances, according to these traditions?

 0 Community answers